mario-eth/soldeer/README.md

 ### DEPENDENCY INSTALLATION

-Initialize a fresh installation by using
+Initialize a fresh installation by using this command.
+It will generate either a `foundry.toml` or `soldeer.toml` file with the latest version of forge-std.
+This command is primarily used when you want to integrate Soldeer into your Foundry project or replace your old Foundry setup with Soldeer's setup.
+By using the `--clean true` argument, you can delete the old `.gitmodules` file and the `lib` directory.

 ```bash
 soldeer init
 ```